-This chapter will focus on public housing conversions to the PBV program under RAD.
+This chapter will focus on public housing conversions to the PBV program under RAD as well as RAD/Section 18 blends.
 In order to distinguish between requirements for public housing conversion under RAD and PBV units under the standard PBV program, we will refer to the standard PBV program and the RAD PBV program.